 TWIA's Board is mindful of insurance costs on policyholders and has chosen to propose a series of smaller rate changes over the years to achieve rate adequacy.
 With the exception of 0% rate changes in 2017 and 2019, TWIA rates have increased 5% each year since 2011; a cumulative increase of 40.7%.
 Most recently, the TWIA Board voted not to increase rates for 2020 on residential and commercial policies at their August 6, 2019 quarterly meeting.
-The Board's decision was conditioned on reevaluating TWIA rates at a later date.
+The Board's decision was conditioned on reevaluating TWIA rates at a later date when more information is available.